Bockit/sh/README.md

 sh`echo hello world` // 'hello world'
 ```

+It works with multiline too

+sh`
+  place=world
+  echo Hello, $place!
+  echo Goodbye.
+`

+// Hello, world!
+// Goodbye.

+The return value in this case will be all the output of the entire script.

 ### Interpolation

 If you interpolate a value into your template tag it will be escaped by [`shell-escape`][shell escape] before being inserted into the command.